-- Recording name: Enter a name for the recording setting. - Enable this recording: Select this option to enable video recording. - With adaptive recording:

-Selecting this option will activate the frame rate control in correspondence with a alarm trigger.
-The frame control means that when there is a triggered alarm, the frame rate will raise up to the value you've set on Video quality page.
-Please refer to page 54 for more information.
+- Recording name: Enter a name for the recording setting. - Enable this recording: Select this option to enable video recording. - With adaptive recording: Select this option will activate the frame rate control according to alarm trigger.
+The frame control means that when there is a triggered alarm, the frame rate will raise up to the value you've configured on the Video quality page.
+Please refer to page 61 for more information.

-If you enable adaptive recording on Camera A, only when an event is triggered on Camera A will the server record the full frame rate streaming data; otherwise, it will only request the I frame data during normal monitoring, thus effectively save lots of bandwidth and storage space.
+If you enable adaptive recording on a camera, only when an event is triggered on Camera A will the server record the full frame rate streaming data; otherwise, it will only request the I frame data during normal monitoring, thus effectively saves bandwidths and storage space.

 - ➤ To enable adaptive recording, please make sure you've set up the trigger source such as Motion Detection, DI Device, or Manual Trigger.

-- ▶ When there is no alarm trigger:
+- ► When there is no alarm trigger:

 - JPEG mode: record 1 frame per second.

 - H.264 mode: record the I frame only.

 - ▶ When the I frame period is >1s on Video settings page, firmware will force decrease the I frame period to 1s when adaptive recording is enabled.

-The alarm trigger includes: motion detection, tampering detection, and DI detection.
-Please refer to Event Settings on page 95.
+The alarm trigger includes: motion detection and DI detection.
+Please refer to Event Settings on page 101.

-- Pre-event recording and post-event recording The Network Camera has a buffer area (a flash memory); it temporarily holds data up to a certain limit.
-Enter a number to decide the duration of recording before and after a trigger is activated. - Priority: Select the relative importance of this recording (High, Normal, or Low).
-Recording with a higher priority setting will be executed first. - Source: Select a stream for the recording source.
+- Pre-event recording and post-event recording The Network Camera has a buffer that temporarily holds data for a period of time.
+Therefore, when an event occurs, the camera can restrieve image frames taken several seconds ago.
+Enter a number to define the duration of recording before and after a trigger is activated. - Priority: Select the relative importance of this recording (High, Normal, or Low).
+Recording with a higher priority setting will be executed first. - Source: Select a video stream as the recording source.

 ▶ To enable recording notification please configure Event settings first .
-Please refer to page 95.
+Please refer to page 101.